 - Best trading pairs: all pairs.
 You can use range trading on all pairs.

-- Chart time frame: 5 minutes to 1 day.
+- Chart time frame: Five minutes to one day.
 Any time frame works for range trading.
 Scalpers would use the smaller time frames, while long-term traders would use the daily charts.

 Range trading example